kwaldenphd/ArcGIS-Online-tutorial/README.md

 ## Adding Point Data to Your Map

-8-Download the SquirrelData.csv file from this repo.
+8-Download the SampleData.csv file from this repo.

 9-Open the data in Microsoft Excel or another spreadsheet program.
 What fields do you see?